0xr10t/UniteDefiProject/README.md

 ## Tron Support

-- The UI supports Tron chain IDs and addresses for cross-chain swaps.
+- The UI supports Tron chain IDs and addresses for cross-chain swaps and limit orders.
 - Forms and logic are designed to work with Tron-based smart contracts and assets.

 ---